ImperialCollegeLondon/MResMLBDinPhysicalSciences/README.md

    * [Preparing your literature review](https://www.imperial.ac.uk/students/academic-support/graduate-school/students/masters/professional-development/preparing-your-literature-review-online-course/)
    * [Preparing your dissertation](https://www.imperial.ac.uk/students/academic-support/graduate-school/students/masters/professional-development/preparing-your-dissertation-online-course/)

+### Compulsory modules
+   * [Plagiarism awareness](https://www.imperial.ac.uk/students/academic-support/graduate-school/students/masters/professional-development/plagiarism-online/) - This is a compulsory module that you must take as early as possible during the course!
+Failure to complete this course can result in being unable to complete the MRes.

 ## Mathematics for Statistics and Machine Learning

 While the MRes is focused on the practical application of machine learning and statistics for data analysis, we can't avoid doing some mathematics.
 Whether you don't have a very maths based background or you feel a bit rusty on your maths, you should  brush up in these areas before you start the course.
 Imperial College runs an online course on coursera which we highly reccomend for you "Mathematics for Machine Learning Specialization": https://www.coursera.org/specializations/mathematics-machine-learning